 I really can't believe it's been almost a month since I saw everyone (for the most part).
 On Friday this weeks marks one months of my mission experience already gone.
 That's sad to think about.
 There's a lot of work to do.
 But just keep going with the time that we have.

-Also with the Rice family that we live with
+Saying goodbye to Johnson and Donovan Also with the Rice family that we live with Emma is their dog |

 This last week, Sister Woessner and I had to say goodbye to our trainers (Sister Donovan and Sister Johnson).
 I'm so glad I was able to learn everything that I could from them.
 They are both great missionaries and are missed.
 They provided huge footsteps to follow in, but we are trying to keep them big. :) It really hasn't been as hard as I thought: keeping going after they left Thursday afternoon.
 Although Friday we had an all day training.
 That's something I didn't realize about missionary work until coming here.
 There are a lot of meetings.
 Everyday it seems like we spend at least 2 hours in some kind of meeting, plus the time we have to study, doesn't leave that much time (which is great) for wondering what to do.
 We haven't gone "tracting" (knocking on doors) once yet.